Frequently asked questions

 I provide online therapy for teens (13–17), young adults (18–26), and emerging adults (27–35).
 I also work with children (8–12) who are a good fit for virtual therapy, and with parents through SPACE-informed support.

-How often are sessions?
+How frequent are sessions?

 How long are sessions?

-Most sessions are about 45 minutes.
+Most sessions are 45 minutes.

 What happens in the first session?